MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-1006-scenario-include.md

-Get an overview of planning and project tasks for a project.
+Get an overview of planning and tasks for a project.